 - Pedagogy of the Oppressed: A practice of teaching and learning developed by Paolo Friere that inspired his friend Augusto Boal to create Theatre of the Oppressed.

-- Player: Participant in a theatre workshop.
+- Player: Participant in a theatre workshop or performance.

 - Protagonist: A main character from whose perspective a story is told.